edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 [an issue with Mesa](https://steamdeckhq.com/tips-and-guides/how-to-fix-graphical-issues-in-the-re4-demo/) that required an update.
 Neither valve of the Chimera OS people released this for a little while but as soon as I upgraded, I ended up getting [this bug](https://github.com/ChimeraOS/chimeraos/issues/516) and could only boot into a black screen.
-I chatted to the devs on their discord and they were super friendly, but they couldn't figure out my issue as I was using an all AMD with modern parts and I gave up.
+I chatted to the devs on their discord and they were super friendly but they couldn't figure out my issue and I gave up.

 That left option 3.
 I wasn't happy with some of [manjaro's known issues](https://github.com/arindas/manjarno) and I wanted the option to use secure boot if I needed, which left [openSUSE Tumbleweed.](https://get.opensuse.org/tumbleweed/)